haocloo/Flowchart-Table/README.md

 H11{"counter == 0"}
 H12{"counter == 1"}
-H13[/"Display the length of hall/room that can fix the table, <br> the width of hall/room that can fix the table </br>"/] G21[/"Display'We would suggest you to choose Oval Stefan with 10 seaters as the first choice.'"/] G22[/"Display'We would suggest you to choose Oval Stefan with 10 seaters as the second choice.'"/] COUNT2["counter += 1"]
+H13[/"Display the length of hall/room that can fix the table, <br> the width of hall/room that can fix the table </br>"/] G21[/"Display 'We would suggest you to choose Oval Stefan <br> with 10 seaters as the first choice.' </br>"/] G22[/"Display 'We would suggest you to choose Oval Stefan <br> with 10 seaters as the second choice.' </br>"/] COUNT2["counter += 1"]